fonero-project/fonero-horizon/docs/reference/xdr.md

 ---

-**XDR**, also known as _External Data Representation_, is used extensively in the Stellar Network, especially in the core protocol.
-The ledger, transactions, results, history, and even the messages passed between computers running stellar-core are encoded using XDR.
+**XDR**, also known as _External Data Representation_, is used extensively in the Fonero Network, especially in the core protocol.
+The ledger, transactions, results, history, and even the messages passed between computers running fonero-core are encoded using XDR.

 XDR is specified in [RFC 4506](http://tools.ietf.org/html/rfc4506.html).